signalfx/splunk-otel-java/docs/contributing/metrics.md

 instrumentation, which uses a custom `AgentListener` to install itself.

-To make it possible to add custom metrics from the instrumented application, the Splunk distro includes a Micrometer bridge instrumentation for that.
+To make it possible to add custom metrics from the instrumented application, the Splunk distro includes a Micrometer bridge instrumentation.
 It utilizes a similar strategy as the upstream `opentelemetry-api` bridge, that is we have a separate "application" shaded Micrometer (in `:instrumenter:micrometer-1.5-shaded-for-instrumenting`) that prefixes all the class names with `application.`.
 This shaded Micrometer is only used to compile the bridge instrumentation; the prefix is removed when the agent is assembled.
 The bridge instrumentation itself is fairly straightforward (even if it's a lot of code): it translates all calls to the application `MeterRegistry` to our own `MeterRegistry` (the shaded one present in the bootstrap).
 The combination of shading + muzzle ensures the safety of the bridge instrumentation; it won't be installed in applications containing an incompatible (old, or modified) Micrometer version.